Kyza/nests/README.md

 <h1 align="center">Nests</h1>

 <p align="center">
-	Easy state storage with a lot of control.
+	Fast and easy state storage with a lot of control.
 </p>

 ---